 Am I exempt from testing?

 Some students are exempt from portions of the placement test because of prior course work or other test scores.
+Please see the table below to determine if you are exempt from any tests.

 Contact your campus testing center or Welcome Center prior to taking the test to learn more about exemptions.